burstein-lab/famus/README.md

 ### Classification-specific parameters:

 - --model-type: 'comprehensive' or 'light' - type of model to use for classification (light may be slightly less accurate but significantly faster).
 - --models: a space-separated list of protein family databases to use for training or classification.
 The available pretrained are: kegg, interpro, orthodb, eggnog for both comprehensive and light models.
 Classification will use all models specified here for the specified model type.
+Note that models must be explicitly chosen via the command line argument or config file, otherwise no classification will be performed.
+This is to prevent unintended classification with large models, particularly in shared environments.
 - --chunksize: positive integer - the number of sequences to process (load to GPU) in each batch during classification - decrease if running out of GPU RAM.
 - --load-sdf-from-pickle: whether to load training data from pickle files instead of json files.
 Makes classification preprocessing slightly faster.
 Only usable after running `famus-convert-sdf` for conda users or `python -m famus.cli.convert_sdf` for source code users.
 Recommended if using models repeatedly.